hakikicode/SMART-FORTNITE-Game-Task/README.md

 ### What is SMART Fortnite Games Task?

-A **SMART Task** focused on validating Fortnite leaderboard data.
+A **SMART Task** focused on validating Fortnite playlists data.
 Users participate by:

-- **Fetching and verifying Fortnite leaderboard scores.**
+- **Fetching and verifying Fortnite playlists scores.**
 - **Contributing to decentralized task validation on the Koii Network.**
 - **Earning SMART tokens** for their participation and accuracy.